Teresa Giudice: Personal life

 Giudice supported Donald Trump, whom she worked for on The Apprentice, in the 2016 United States presidential election saying "I think he's amazing.
 I think he'll make a great president."

-Teresa Giudice's mother, Antonia Gorga, died in March 3, 2017 at age 66 from pneumonia.
+Teresa Giudice's mother, Antonia Gorga, died on March 3, 2017, at age 66 from pneumonia.
 Her father, Giacinto Gorga, died on April 3, 2020, at age 76.
 Her parents both appeared many times on the television show.

 In December 2019, it was announced that Giudice and her husband had separated after 20 years of marriage.
 Teresa filed for divorce a few months later, and in September 2020, a rep confirmed the divorce had been finalized.

 In July 2020, Giudice started dating Luis "Louie" Ruelas, and they became engaged in October 2021.
-The couple was married on August 6, 2022 in East Brunswick, New Jersey.
+The couple was married on August 6, 2022, in East Brunswick, New Jersey.
 He has two sons.
 Teresa Gets Married, featuring the couple's wedding, aired on Bravo on May 23, 2023.